Don’t Fear the Reaper

-Along with being the most accessible and arguably the most popular of Shakespeare’s plays, Romeo and Juliet is also something of an outlier among his great plays.
+Along with being the most accessible and arguably the most popular of Shakespeare’s plays, Romeo and Juliet is also something of an outlier among his greatest works.
 This is no coincidence.

 Neither tragedy (everyone dies), comedy (everyone marries) nor strict history (everyone conspires), Romeo and Juliet is, to all appearances, a straightforward and streamlined romance, albeit of the highly doomed sort.
 When we think about the play, it’s hard to deny that the first thing that comes to mind is love and death — the untimely demise of two star-crossed, wildly impassioned kids.